TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 Configuration
 =============

-Configuration of password hashing is done by TYPO3 automatically and administrators usually do not need to worry about details too much: If installing a TYPO3 instance with Core version v9 or higher, the installation process will configure the best available hash algorithm by default.
-Since Core version v9 requires at least PHP version 7.2, this is usually Argon2i.
+Configuration of password hashing is done by TYPO3 automatically and administrators usually do not need to worry about details too much: The installation process will configure the best available hash algorithm by default.
+This is usually Argon2i.
 Only if the PHP build is incomplete, some less secure fallback will be selected.

-If upgrading from a version smaller than v9, the upgrade process will automatically upgrade to the best available hash algorithm, which is again usually Argon2i if PHP 7.2 on the server has been set up in a sane way.

 Switching between hash algorithms in a TYPO3 instance is unproblematic: Password hashes of the old selected algorithm are just kept but newly created users automatically use the new hash algorithms.
 If a user